noydb/ts-utils/README.md

 # ts-utils
 A library of utilities to be used with TypeScript.
 I appreciate the established and efficacious utility libraries out there for both TypeScript and JavaScript so, I wanted to make something of a contribution .
-This package will mostly remain untouched and unseen by the public/audience - with the majority of usage coming from my personal projects.
-I am not writing any groundbreaking utilities, so it follows that I find the following worthy of explicit mention: I am writing out of practice, and some of the functions are not practical and/or logical; I am writing this library out of merriment.
+This package will mostly remain unused by the public - with the majority of usage coming from my personal projects.
+I am not writing any groundbreaking utilities, so it follows that I find the following worthy of explicit mention: certain functions could be considered impractical and/or illogical; I am writing this library out of practice and merriment.

 **NOTE: I advise against the usage of this library in any serious codebase.
 Use other established libraries for your safety and my sanity.**